Bryan Abbs: Infrastructure

-Apps was a leader in the promotion of the north dock at South Shields, involving Sir Hedworth Williamson, 7th Baronet.
+Abbs was a leader in the promotion of the north dock at Monkwearmouth, involving Sir Hedworth Williamson, 7th Baronet.
 He opposed successfully, as leader of a group of local landowners with concerns, an 1832 bill in parliament for a railway line connecting Monkwearmouth to South Shields.
 On the other hand, he in 1835 chaired a public meeting to promote a railway line from Gateshead to South Shields.

 Magistracy and the Jobling case

 The 1829 Act of Parliament put some civic affairs of South Shields in the hands of a commission of local magistrates, of whom Abbs was one.
 The policing of the town for the first time became an issue.
 Only two of the magistrates actually lived in South Shields.

 One of those magistrates, Nicholas Fairles, died on 21 June 1832 after being assaulted on 11 June, at the time of a miners' strike.
 He was riding alone to Jarrow Colliery, then the only resident South Shields magistrate.
 Ralph Armstrong and William Jobling were accused of murder, and Jobling was arrested and convicted at Durham Assizes.
-Abbs and William Lorraine as magistrates oversaw the procedure under which Jobling was executed, and then taken to Jarrow Slake and hung in chains on a gibbet.
+Abbs and William Lorraine as magistrates did not oversee the procedure under which Jobling was executed, but led the ceremony in which Jobling's body was taken to Jarrow Slake and hung in chains on a gibbet.
 The sentence as given by Sir James Parke took into account a change in treatment of murderers in the Anatomy Act 1832.